shwetakumari14/shwetakumari14.github.io/_pages/about.md

     <li><span style="text-align: justify;">📚 I presented the <b>Wifi Data Leakage Detection</b> paper at the IETET conference and received the prestigious <b>Best Paper Award</b> among 150 teams.</span></li>
     <li><span style="text-align: justify;">🔖 As a <b>Squad Leader</b>, I provided leadership by conducting standups, facilitating technical discussions, and coordinating Ramp-ups for new team members.</span></li>
     <li><span style="text-align: justify;">🦸🏻‍♀️ I participated in the <b>AnitaB.org Grace Hopper Celebration (GHC)</b> in <b>2022</b> and will also be attending the <b>2023</b> event.
 I also took on the role of a mentor for <b>Women In Engineering</b>.</span></li>
-    <li><span style="text-align: justify;">🎨 I organized and managed my college's cultural fest in my junior year, displaying my strong passion for art and craft.
+    <li><span style="text-align: justify;">🎨 I organized and managed my college's cultural fest in my junior year, displaying my passion for art and craft.
 I also secured the 2nd place in a state-level drawing competition.</span></li>
   </ul>
 </div>